khakhalin/notes/keywords/kl.md

 $H(p,q) = -\sum p \cdot \log(q)$

 Note two things about the KL formula:
-* We divide by p, so numerically p cannot be 0 anywhere.
-Even though p∙log(1/p)→0 for p→0.
+* We divide by p and take a log of q, so numerically neither p nor q cannot be 0.
+Even though p∙log(1/p)→0 for p→0
 * It's **asymmetric**: P is the "target distribution" (baseline), and Q is the one you are trying to compare to P.
+* That p∙log(1/p)→0 for p→0 means that ultimately KL doesn't care about unexpected things that happen (according to P), but does care about expected things not happening

 Sometimes is called **relative entropy** of P in respect to Q. Answers the question of how much more you would have learned if you updated from Q to P (Bayesian).
 Or how many extra bits you would need (you would have to waste) to transmit a message from P using a code optimized for Q, as KL = D(P || Q) = H(P, Q) − H(P).